viniciu126/golang-mvc/README.md

 # Golang MVC

-Golang application with the MVC pattern
+Golang application with the MVC Arch